shadowwalkersb/PyDataNova/README.md

 PyDataNova is an experimental, modular data pipeline and infrastructure project, designed to evolve from a simple 'Hello World' example into a full-featured template for modern backend, data engineering, and deployment workflows.

-This repository will serve as:
+This repository serves as:
 - A **learning and reference** environment for backend + data tooling.
-- A **progressive showcase** of alternative tech stacks (FastAPI, React, orchestration, etc.)
+- A **progressive showcase** of alternative tech stacks across versions.
 - A **potential cookiecutter template** for bootstrapping production-ready projects.

 ## Project Structure